 Goldfish Swim School officially opened earlier this summer.
 Each class is 30 minutes long.
-Every week the teachers go over some similar exercises with a couple new skills to teach.
+Every week the teachers go over some similar exercises with a couple of new skills to teach.
 Both my kids have class at the same time in two different lanes.

 There are snacks and coffee for purchase at the front desk and a waiting area for adults and siblings with plenty of stuff for everyone to do.
-Parents are asked to come in 5 minutes before the end of class to run through everything the kids learned and give a little progress report on how much your child has learned.
+Parents are asked to come in 5 minutes before the end of class to run through everything the kids learned and give a little progress report on how much their child has learned.